-I saved this for last because if you made it this far, then you deserve to hear my 100% open and honest opinion about Carrot customizability.
+I saved this for last because if you made it this far, you deserve to hear my 100% open and honest opinion about Carrot customizability.

-The biggest gripe most people have is that all of the sites look the same.
+The biggest gripe most people have is that all sites look the same.
 Or, I see other members in my market with Carrot websites (which just means they work if you keep seeing them on the front page of Google).

 So here is the truth.
 Yes Carrot sites have a distinct flavor about them.
-But that is only because Carrot has tested what works and what doesn’t.
+But that is only because Carrot has tested what works and doesn’t.

 So here are a few things you CAN change.

-- Branding (logo, site title, etc)
+- Branding (logo, site title, etc.)

 - The layout of content (to a degree)

-- Anything in the sidebar can be removed and a lot of other stuff can be added
+- Anything in the sidebar can be removed, and a lot of other stuff can be added

 - Buttons (text and colors)

-I am probably forgetting some things but for the most part, if it’s a design type element you can change it.
+I am probably forgetting some things, but for the most part, if it’s a design-type element, you can change it.

 Now what you CANNOT do is say make your site look like your uncle’s plumbing business or that super sweet app you just downloaded.